NRB-Tech/nRF5-cmake-scripts/readme.md

 } > RAM
 ```

-This symbol must be removed from the hex file, but the mesh SDK patch in this project modifies the mesh SDK to do that.
+This symbol must be removed from the hex file, to do this ensure ".rtt" is in the list of symbols to remove from hex passed to `nRF5_addExecutable` (see example project).

 Ensure the RAM start and size are aligned in the app and bootloader linker scripts.